Svalorzen/CppCopyProposal/README.md

 >   an underlying type should be (1) complete and (2) not cv-qualiﬁed.
 We also do
 >   not require that any enum type, reference type, array type, function type, or
 >   pointer-to-member type be allowed as an underlying type.
+> - Mutual substitutability should be always permitted by explicit request,
+>   using either construc- tor notation or a suitable cast notation, e.g.,
+>   `reinterpret\_cast`.
+Such a type adjustment conversion between an opaque type
+>   and its underlying type (in either direction) is expected to have no run-time
+>   cost.

 However, this document tries to propose a possibly more simple approach, where a new language feature is introduced with the same meaning and functionality as